 In the case of laughing, the most important question is about permission or morality.
 And the answer is no, because you can hurt someone.
 However it’s more a problem of relationship than a problem of topic.
 I can easily make a joke about cancer, if I am not talking to someone who actually has cancer.

-If you talk about the possibility of laughing at everything, the answer is yes.
+If you are talking about the possibility of laughing at everything, the answer is yes.
 Try as much as you want, you won’t find a single consistent exception.
 As a matter of fact, we laugh about everything, with a predilection for the most sacred things.
 It’s even recommended to present different answers in a single essay, depending on different definitions.

 So, the first step in writing an essay is to define the words of the topic, even the most common ones, and maybe all the words.
 “Can one laugh at everything?” is not exactly the same as “Can you laugh at everything?”